How to Render and Clean Beeswax

 • Mineral Oil (for clean up)

-Beeswax Bar Molds (optional)
+• Beeswax Bar Molds (optional)

 Rendering Beeswax Instructions

 Beeswax is highly flammable with a low melting point of 144-147ºF (62-64ºC) and a flash point of 400ºF (204.4ºC).
 Beeswax will begin to discolor at around 185ºF (85ºC).
-NEVER LEAVE IT UNATTENDED!!
+It should never be left unattended.

 Step 1: Prepare

 Beeswax is very sticky and can be difficult to remove from most surfaces.
 The process of rendering it can be quite messy.
-Be sure to lay down cardboard, newspaper, painters cloth or something to protect your work area.
+Be sure to lay down cardboard, newspaper, painter’s cloth, or something to protect your work area.

-Cover your bucket with a large t-shirt or other suitable fabric.
+Cover your bucket with an oversized t-shirt or other suitable fabric.
 You can also use multiple layers of strong cheesecloth.
-You’ll pour the hot liquids through this filter, so be sure to secure it around the outside of the bucket.
+You’ll pour the hot liquids through this filter, so secure it around the outside of the bucket.
+You can secure it with rope, a giant rubber band, or ratchet straps.

 Step 2: Heat the Wax & Water until the Beeswax Melts